Steve Smith (infielder)

-Steven John Smith (born July 21, 1952) is an American baseball coach.
-Smith was formerly the third-base coach for the Cleveland Indians.
-He has also held the same position with the Seattle Mariners, Texas Rangers, Philadelphia Phillies, and Cincinnati Reds.
-He has also been a minor-league manager in the San Diego Padres, Texas Rangers, Seattle Mariners, and Milwaukee Brewers organizations.
+Steven John Smith (born July 21, 1952) is an American former professional baseball player and coach.
+He recently served as the third base coach for the Cincinnati Reds of Major League Baseball (MLB).
+Smith has also held the same position with the Seattle Mariners, Texas Rangers, Philadelphia Phillies, and Cleveland Indians.
+He has also been a minor league manager in the San Diego Padres, Texas Rangers, Seattle Mariners, and Milwaukee Brewers organizations.

 Baseball career

 Playing career

 As a player, Smith was primarily a second baseman and shortstop, though he played a few games at third base and even made one appearance as a pitcher.
-He played in the San Diego Padres organization from 1976 to 1982, playing for the Single-A Walla Walla Padres and Reno Silver Sox, the Double-A Amarillo Gold Sox, and the Triple-A Hawaii Islanders.
-Smith played over three seasons at Triple-A Hawaii, but was never called up by the major league club.
-His playing career ended after the 1982 season at the age of 28.
+Smith played in the San Diego Padres organization from 1976 to 1982, playing for the Single-A Walla Walla Padres and Reno Silver Sox, the Double-A Amarillo Gold Sox, and the Triple-A Hawaii Islanders.
+He played over three seasons at Triple-A Hawaii, but was never called up by the major league club.
+Smith's playing career ended after the 1982 season.